alegrey91/systemd-service-hardening/README.md

 ![](./webshell.png)

-At this time you're ready to check step-by-step the improvements of systemd's features.
+At this time you're ready to check step-by-step the improvements of **systemd** features.

 #### Step #1 (exploitation)